bwilsoncc/basemap/README.md

 **If you absolutely must have lots of Feature Layers and can't use MILs instead, this could be a problem preventing you from using labels in a Vector Tile layer**

+Currently I think using feature layers for labels work better than VT's.
+I don't understand **why** there is a constraint on layer ordering.
+Maybe it's fake.

 ## Collector notes (also Field Maps?)

 ___Once you get the vector tile package built and published, you won't want to use the service in Collector.___